 The compulsory WIL component of this programme comprises attendance at the Chiropractic Day Clinic for all first year students and the completion of a First Aid course (w.e.f.
-January 2007/01)
+January 2007/01).

-The syllabus for each subject indicated in the instructional programme above is published at the end of the Chiropractic Programme section of this handbook, in alphabetical order (Section 11).
+The syllabus for each subject indicated in the instructional programme above is published at the end of this handbook, in alphabetical order (Section 11).